Problems hearing TV and radio: some suggestions

 - The transcription of some words is often so wrong that it would be laughable if it were a laughing matter.

 Personally I do not find that this type of subtitling is better than nothing.
-So for watching the programmes that use it, I have to rely on less adequate other strategies - see below - which do not make use of subtitles.
+So for watching the programmes that use it, I have to rely on other strategies - see below - which are generally less effective and do not make use of subtitles.

 - Subtitles that paraphrase.
 For my type of hearing loss which is